vshpotter/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 - MailboxMovesCapability should have Inbound, RemoteOutbound as the capabilities in both source and target tenants.
 - In the new source tenant, update the OAuthApplicationId value with the value from the newly created application in the new source tenant.
-- In the new new source tenant, update the MailboxMovePublishedScopes value with the newly created security group in the new source tenant.
+- In the new source tenant, update the MailboxMovePublishedScopes value with the newly created security group in the new source tenant.

 ### Perform mailbox migrations